A painful beauty: The history of foot binding in ancient China

 Who had their feet bound?

-Foot binding was a practice that was generally confined to the wealthy and aristocratic classes, as it required the family to forego the labor of their daughters in order to allow them to undergo the painful process of foot binding and the subsequent need to avoid strenuous physical activities.
+Foot binding was initially confined to the wealthy and aristocratic classes, as it generally required the family to forgo the labor of their daughters in order to allow them to undergo the painful process of foot binding and the subsequent need to avoid strenuous physical activities.

-As such, it was primarily a marker of social status rather than a universal practice.
+As such, it started primarily a marker of social status rather than a universal practice.

 The practice was often seen as a means of making a girl more marriageable, as small feet were considered a sign of beauty and refinement in Chinese society.